braidn/old-git-wiki-pages/SaasCourse2012Chapter2.markdown

 ###Controllers, Routes, and REST

 * Routes are mapping a [HTTP Method][2] and a URI to a specific controller action
+* In Rails:
+  * Provides helper methods
+  * Built in shortcuts for CRUD routes
 *